dullroar/ten-steps-to-linux-survival/README.md

 0
 ```

-**Note:** There is actually a [`true`](http://linux.die.net/man/1/true) command whose purpose is to, "do nothing, successfully."
+**Note:** There is actually a [`true`](http://linux.die.net/man/1/true) command whose purpose is to "do nothing, successfully."
 All it does is return a `0` (success) exit code.
 This can be useful in scripting and also sometimes when building "and" and "or" clauses like above.

 And yes, of course, that means there is also a [`false`](http://linux.die.net/man/1/false) command to "do nothing, unsuccessfully!"